 This subgroup is responsible for discussing common practice for YANG models supporting IEEE 802 protocols.
 This common practice includes, but is not limited to, URN root, style, structure, tooling and process.
 While the primary attendees are expected to be editors of existing IEEE 802 YANG projects, other experts interested in YANG are welcome.

-P802.1ASdn - Timing and Synchronization for Time-Sensitive Applications - Amendment: YANG Data Model

-This amendment specifies a YANG data model that allows configuring and state reporting for all managed objects of the base standard.
-This amendment specifies a Unified Modeling Language (UML)-based figure to explain the managed objects and the associated YANG data model.

 P802.1Qdy - YANG for the Multiple Spanning Tree Protocol